Quantum Shannon Theory: Quantum Protocols

 In the hashing protocol, applied to $n$ copies of $\phi_{ABE}$, the entanglement across this cut at the beginning of the protocol is $nH(B)$.
 By the end of the protocol $E^n$ has decoupled from $A_2^{(n)}$ and has entanglement $nH(E)$ with $B_1^{(n)}$, ignoring $o(n)$ corrections.
 If $k$ ebits shared by Alice and Bob are distilled, the final entanglement across the $AE$-$B$ cut is

 This inequality holds because LOCC cannot increase the entanglement across the cut, and implies that no more than $-H(A|B)$ ebits of entanglement per copy of $\phi_{ABE}$ can be distilled in the hashing protocol, asymptotically.
+(To be clear, this argument does not exclude entanglement distillation via LOCC at a rate higher than $-H(A|B)$; rather it shows that a protocol achieving distillation at a higher rate could not succeed at transferring the purification of $E$ to $B_1$.)

 On the other hand, if $H(A|B)$ is positive, at the conclusion of state merging $B_1^{(n)}$ is entangled with $E^n$, and the entanglement across the $AE$-$B$ cut is at least $nH(E)$.
 To achieve this increase in entanglement, the number of qubits sent from Alice to Bob must be at least